zyga/oh-flash-tools/README.md

 connect the second USB to serial adapter.
 Use the Prolific adapter that comes with the development kit.
 It should enumerate using USB VID:PID of 067b:2303 and again, must be the only connected USB device using that pair.

+If you did not set up a Bus Pirate, connect the power delivery header to the back of the Hi3518ev300 kit and plug the USB connector to a power supply or a laptop.

 ## Preparing the operating system